 White Bennet’s Wallabies

 The South Bruny National Park is the only place in the world where you can see the White Bennet’s Wallabies.
-A genetically modified Bennet’s Wallaby that is missing the pigment to color their fur.
+A genetically modified Bennet’s Wallaby that is missing the pigment color to their fur.
 Some are albino’s which results in a white wallaby with red eyes and a cute bright pink nose.

 Your biggest chance to see these animals is at the Southside of Adventure Bay, which is their main habitat.
 People have often spotted them at the campgrounds.
 But another good place to look for them is at the start of the Fluted Cape Walk.
 Which is a nice hike to do anyway!